-- Explaining to the noncustodial parent, who responds to notice A407 or A458, the options that are available to avoid suspension of the license(s). - Responding to a review request from the noncustodial parent who contests issues of identity or noncompliance.
+- Explaining to the noncustodial parent, who responds to notice A407, A458, or MDHS-CSE-475, the options that are available to avoid suspension of the license(s). - Explaining to the noncustodial parent, the ability to pay and documenting any evidence related to a noncustodial parent's ability to pay in METSS. - Responding to a review request from the noncustodial parent who contests issues of identity or noncompliance. - Encouraging the noncustodial parent to pay the entire arrears balance owed or pay the largest amount possible and enter into a stipulated agreement or agreed judgment establishing a schedule for the payment of the arrears, if applicable.
+When the noncustodial parent is out of compliance with a warrant or subpoena, the case worker is also responsible for encouraging him/her to comply. - Explaining to the noncustodial parent that defaulting on the agreed judgment causes immediate suspension of the license with no notification from the Division. - Referring the case to the attorney to negotiate a payment plan, when a lump sum payment amount cannot be reached. - Referring the case to the attorney to file with the court for approval of the stipulated agreement and agreed judgment.

-- Encouraging the noncustodial parent to pay the entire arrears balance owed or pay the largest amount possible and enter into a stipulated agreement or agreed judgment establishing a schedule for the payment of the arrears, if applicable.
-When the noncustodial parent is out of compliance with a warrant or subpoena, the case worker is also responsible for encouraging him/her to comply. - Explaining to the noncustodial parent that defaulting on the agreed judgment causes immediate suspension of the license with no notification from the Division. - Referring the case to the attorney to negotiate a payment plan, when a lump sum payment amount cannot be reached. - Referring the case to the attorney to file with the court for approval of the stipulated agreement and agreed judgment. - Referring the case to the attorney to check for compliance with a subpoena or warrant. - Referring the case to their Supervisor, who will submit the request for license suspension to their respective RD, via Regional E-mail, using the E-100 form.
+- Referring the case to the attorney to check for compliance with a subpoena or warrant. - Referring the case to their Supervisor, who will submit the request for license suspension to their respective RD, via Regional E-mail, using the E-100 form.